Friday, June 16, 2006

 ....
 As this new appreciation and change of heart developed, these persons could face the Light of Christ with anticipation rather than feeling reproved.
 Thus, when the time came for John to cry out: "Behold the Lamb of God!" his disciples could immediately follow Jesus.
 (John 3:35-36).

-So in a practical sense, persons in Predestination Phase 2 may actually be marked by very astute Christian observers, because of the telltale conduct in their lives.
+. ....
+So in a practical sense, persons in Predestination Phase 2 may actually be detected by very astute Christian observers, because of the telltale conduct in their lives.
 Truth will matter more to them.
-Justice, mercy and such concepts will become important to them.
+Justice, mercy, virtue, humility and such concepts will become important to them.
 In a purely practical sense, these persons often embark in some form of self-improvement such as dieting, exercise, or volunteering with social organizations, as a way of finding an outlet for these pressures and/or desires.
 They will worry about their sin, and possibly be defensive about it; yet they will become increasingly open to hearing about the Lord if this is discussed in a non-threatening way (for instance, if framed in terms of ‘all’ having sinned).
 Their time is getting close, which leads to the next section.

 Thursday, May 25, 2006